Naomi183/www/docs/blog/2020-community-update.rst

 We were amazed by the response to our Salary Survey last year, with `650 responses <https://www.writethedocs.org/surveys/salary-survey/2019/>`__ and a lot of interesting data that came out of it.

-This annual survey, run by the Write the Docs community, aims to gather data about salaries for people working in documentation and related fields around the world. `Results of the inaugural survey <https://www.writethedocs.org/surveys/salary-survey/2019/>`__ are available on the our website.
+This annual survey, run by the Write the Docs community, aims to gather data about salaries for people working in documentation and related fields around the world. `Results of the inaugural survey <https://www.writethedocs.org/surveys/salary-survey/2019/>`__ are available on our website.

 We hope that this data can help our community members determine what appropriate salary ranges are, and provide a benchmark for future employment-related decisions and negotiations.
 Additionally, we’re hoping the results spark discussion of employment-related trends and issues in our industry, including but not limited to the effects of the COVID-19 pandemic.